kazcare/hangman/README.md

 1- Game was only showing the image to let user know the progress, which could be hard for some user to understand how many attempts were remaing.
 - Added a message with number of attempts remaining.

-2- When game ask user to replay, if user piced 'Y' to replay it would start game again but if user pick 'N' for not to replay, it didn't do anything.
-It was a confusing.
+2- When game ask user to replay, if user presses 'Y' to replay it would start game again but if user picks 'N' for not to replay, it didn't do anything.
+It was confusing.
 - Now a message appears thanking user to taking time to play the game.

-3- Sigle quotes are used for print commands.
+3- Single quotes are used for print commands.
 - Had to use double quote for the following command, as "didn't" wouldn't work with single quotes.
 - print(f"{RED_COLOR}The word was {word}.
 You didn't win it this time.")